Menu

 Save on lifetime costs of your vehicles

-The electric vehicle support package includes up to 10,000 rebates of $3,500 for buyers spending less than $70,000 on a new EV or hydrogen fuel-cell vehicle (FECV)
+The $3,500 electric vehicle rebate is for buyers spending less than $70,000 on a new EV or hydrogen fuel-cell vehicle (FECV).

 Compare the cost of your car with an EV

-Try the Electric Vehicle Council's cost calculator to get a better understanding of the cost to own and maintain an EV compared to your current car - based on where you live and how often your drive.
+Try the Electric Vehicle Council have compiled useful tools and calculators to get a better understanding of the cost to own and maintain an EV compared to your current car - based on where you live and how often your drive.

 Calculate and compare running costs